 “No,” Maribu insisted.
 “This must be an impromptu demonstration.
 I didn’t think bumblers did that sort of thing anymore.”

 “Wallup has made them desperate.
 They don’t want him in a crown any more than we do,” Twarly suggested.
 The wood creaked over their heads as two bumblers sat on the bench.
 The fairy channel fell deathly quiet.
-One of the feet swung back a little, the point of the woman’s high heel jabbing Podcrown in one of its eyes.
+One of the feet swung back a little, the point of a woman’s high heel jabbing Podcrown in one of its eyes.

 “It’s really great that everybody’s coming together to shit all over this guy,” the man on the bench said to his partner.
 He chuckled a little, without vigor.
 His ankles leaned slightly, suggesting to the party of observing fairies that he leaned in for a kiss.

-“Let’s hope we see the same crowd when he’s on the ballot,” his female partner commented.
+“Let’s hope we see the same crowd when he’s on the ballot,” his partner commented.
 His ankles leaned back.

 “As much as I love cringing at bumbler love, I think we should move,” Clandestiny suggested.